 Hanzi has a morphosyllabic orthography, in which one Hanzi corresponds to one syllable, and the orthographic unit of Hanzi does not map onto its phonological units.
 For instance, the two lines in 十 (ten) are totally irrelevant to its pronunciation shí.
 Of the 7,000 commonly used modern Hanzi, 70.53% are semantic-phonetic Hanzi (Li & Kang 1995; Li et al. 1992), which comprise a semantic radical giving a clue to its meaning, and a phonetic radical indicating its pronunciation.
 Take 枫 (fēng, maple tree) for example, the left-hand radical木 (mù, wood) indicates 枫 semantically relates to wood, and the right-hand radical 风 (fēng, wind) represents its pronunciation.
 The percentage of semantic-phonetic Hanzi required to be learnt by Chinese children is 72% (Shu et al. 2003) and that by learners of Chinese as a second language (CSL) ranged from 66.1% (Feng 1998) to 87% (Zhang et al. 2021), suggesting the importance of semantic-phonetic Hanzi for the acquisition of Chinese literacy skills.

-Phonetic-semantic Hanzi could be roughly categorized into three types according to the regularity degree in which the phonetic radical provides phonological information for the whole Hanzi.
+Phonetic-semantic Hanzi can be roughly categorized into three types according to the degree of regularity in which the phonetic radical provides phonological information for the whole Hanzi.
 The first type is regular Hanzi, in which the phonetic radical and the whole Hanzi have the same pronunciation, such as 清 (qīng) and 青 (qīng).
 The second type is semiregular, in which the phonetic radical and the whole Hanzi share partial phonological similarity such as same syllable with different tones, like青(qīng) and 请 (qǐng), or same onset or rhyme such as青(qīng) and 倩 (qiàn) and 精 (jīng).
 The third type is irregular Hanzi, whose pronunciation totally differs from that of its phonetic radical, such as 己 (jǐ) and 妃 (fēi).
-Researchers have different viewpoints about whether the last type could be counted as semantic-phonetic Hanzi (Li et al. 1992; Shu et al. 2003), the present study adopted Shu et al.’s (2003) standpoint and categorized it as irregular group.
+Researchers have different viewpoints as to whether the last type should be counted as semantic-phonetic Hanzi (Li et al. 1992; Shu et al. 2003), the present study adopted Shu et al.’s (2003) standpoint and categorized it as irregular group.

 A phonetic radical has a positional bias in Hanzi.
 About 67.39% of compound Hanzi place the phonetic radical on the right-hand side (青 vs. 请), 10.50% at the bottom (青 vs. 菁), 7% at the top (太 vs. 态) and 6% on the left-hand side (青 vs. 靓) (Hsiao & Shillcock 2006; Li et al. 1992).
 A phonetic radical on the right-hand side carries more sensitive phonological information than those in other positions (Shen et al. 1998; Yu 1998; Yu et al. 1990).
 The positional information of the phonetic radical is embedded in the mental representation of Hanzi, and is critical for Hanzi recognition (Ding et al. 2004; Taft et al. 1999).